stephenh/stephenh.github.com/content/posts/2025-04-17-fixing-async-stack-traces.md

 ## Root Cause: JavaScript is Non-Blocking

-Before diving into the fix, it's helpful to understand why Node/JavaScript has this quirk ("default terrible" stack traces), where the old-school Java, C#, etc. languages generally do not.
+Before diving into the fix, it's helpful to understand why Node/JavaScript has this quirk ("terrible by default" stack traces), where the old-school Java, C#, etc. languages generally do not.

 The reason is JavaScript's single-threaded, **non-blocking** programming model.